Counselor Education Scholarships and Grants

 Deadline: July 31 annually

-The NBCC Foundation is pleased to announce the 2021 military scholarships for service members, veterans, and their spouses pursuing a career in professional counseling.
+The NBCC Foundation is pleased to announce the 2022 military scholarships for service members, veterans, and their spouses pursuing a career in professional counseling.
 The military scholarship was created to increase the number of counselors available to serve military personnel and families.
-These scholarships provide financial support to students who are currently enrolled in a Council for Accreditation of Counseling and Related Educational Program (CACREP) accredited, master’s-level counseling program; are active duty, have served in the military, or are a military spouse; and who commit to serve military personnel within one year of graduation for the duration of a minimum of at least two years post-graduation.
+These scholarships provide financial support to students who are currently enrolled in a Council for Accreditation of Counseling and Related Educational Program (CACREP) accredited, master’s-level counseling program; are active duty, have served in the military, or are a military spouse; and who commit to serving military personnel within one year of graduation for the duration of a minimum of at least two years post-graduation.

 Deadline: July 31 annually

-The NBCC Foundation is pleased to announce the 2021 rural scholarships for students pursuing a career in professional counseling.
+The NBCC Foundation is pleased to announce the 2022 rural scholarships for students pursuing a career in professional counseling.
 The rural scholarships were created to increase the number of counselors available to serve people in rural areas.
-These scholarships provide financial support to students who are currently enrolled in a Council for Accreditation of Counseling and Related Educational Programs (CACREP)-accredited counseling master’s program, live in a rural area, and commit to serve rural populations within one year of graduation for the duration of a minimum of at least two years post-graduation.
+These scholarships provide financial support to students who are currently enrolled in a Council for Accreditation of Counseling and Related Educational Programs (CACREP)-accredited counseling master’s program, live in a rural area and commit to serving rural populations within one year of graduation for the duration of a minimum of at least two years post-graduation.